Mohammadimh76/EmoSenseVision_EmotionRecognition/README.md

-# Emotion Recognition using Convolutional Neural Network
+# Emotion Recognition using CNN
 Efficient face emotion recognition in photos and videos